bilouw/Gamemaker-Lighting-Engine/README.md

 - Optimize the calcul of shadows for dynamics lights.

+- To use RGBA channel to draw 4 lights mask per surface (more efficient) and to can make shadows more complex and realistic.

+Here a link of Celeste's creator that explain how lights works in Celeste : https://medium.com/@NoelFB/remaking-celestes-lighting-3478d6f10bf

+In the last part, the optimization i talked ealier is a little bit explained.
+Also, it's a pretty good explanation on how this engine works too, because i followed most of this method.

 You can also take this project as a base to start, then make your own functionality to make the engine better for you.
 I hope it will be helpful.

 ## Credits :